rotheconrad/F100_Prok_Recombination/README.md

 ![Gene clusters vs genomes from your data](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/pangenome_clustermap.png)

+### Step 02: Annotate representative genes with EggNog Mapper or COGclassifier

+This step requires

+Input:

+Output:

-# PART 04: Investigate specific genome pairs recombinant positions
+### Step 03: Investigate recombinant positions between specific genome pairs

 In this section, we tie all previous steps together and look at the types and distribution of recent plausible recombination events between specific genome pairs.

+This step requires

-### Step 01: Assign pangenome class to genes
+#### Assign pangenome class to genes

 Create list of genes with pangenome category (conserved, core, accessory).
 This step writes a tsv file needed for next step plust a Histogram PDF of average gene distance within core gene clsuters.
 The bottom 5% are designated as conserved genes.

-This step requires

 Input: